 As often as you are able!

 Generally, those new to yoga will see improvements and noticeable impact with 3 classes per week.
 However, just like anything in life, the more you practice, the sooner you will see a result.
-We offer classes 6 days a week and invite you to attend as frequently as you are willing and able.
+We invite you to practice with us as frequently as you are willing and able.

 I'm Not Flexible.
 Can I Do Yoga?